sayeemabdullah/CSS-Cribsheet/README.md

   color: yellow;
 }
   ```
-Or you can be more specific like below:
+Or we can be more specific like below:

  ``` css
 h1.highlight {